Sancauid/clearstone-sdk/docs/about/contributing.md

 # Contributing to the Clearstone SDK

 We're thrilled you're interested in contributing to the Clearstone SDK!
-Your contributions help us build a more robust and reliable governance layer for the entire AI agent ecosystem.
+Your contributions help us build a more robust and reliable toolkit for the entire AI agent ecosystem.
 This document provides guidelines to ensure a smooth and effective contribution process.

 ## How Can I Contribute?